DongKyun Kang moves from mentored to mentor

 A black prototype with lens attached sits on a metal table.

-According to Dr. Kang, though UArizona students are well-trained through their coursework, working in a lab with a professor is instrumental for their future.
+According to Kang, though UArizona students are well-trained through their coursework, working in a lab with a professor is instrumental for their future.

-“Applying knowledge gained from formal courses to solve biomedical problems requires iterative trials and failures,” Dr. Kang said.
+“Applying knowledge gained from formal courses to solve biomedical problems requires iterative trials and failures,” Kang said.
 “Mentoring is critical in guiding students through this often-challenging process and encouraging them to come up with creative ideas.”

-Momoka Sugimura, a doctoral student from Japan in the UArizona College of Optical Sciences, said that Dr. Kang once reached out to industry professionals to understand what qualities they seek in potential hires and shared these insights with his lab students.
+Momoka Sugimura, a doctoral student from Japan in the UArizona College of Optical Sciences, said that Kang once reached out to industry professionals to understand what qualities they seek in potential hires and shared these insights with his lab students.

 “Dr. Kang is always proactive with career and project guidance,” she said.
 “He also involves us in discussions with clinical collaborators, which helps us understand the big picture of our projects.
-This experience is invaluable, as it prepares us for considering customer needs and other practical aspects in future industry roles.
+This experience is invaluable, as it prepares us for considering customer needs and other practical aspects in future industry roles."

 Yong Jun Kim, a master’s student from Korea in the UArizona Department of Biomedical Engineering, said that having a strong mentor has been the key to his technical growth.

-Dr. Kang said he hopes his students leave with a strong background in problem-solving skills.
+Kang said he hopes his students leave with a strong background in problem-solving skills.

-“I want them to be able to fully understand the given medical problem, translate medical needs into engineering specifications, develop a tool that meets the specifications, and evaluate it in clinical settings,” Dr. Kang said.
+“I want them to be able to fully understand the given medical problem, translate medical needs into engineering specifications, develop a tool that meets the specifications, and evaluate it in clinical settings,” Kang said.